 After the mask has been applied, you can evaluate the selection more clearly with a grayscale mask.
 This black and white preview shows the masked area in white, unmasked as black, and gray tones depending on opacity.
 It is ideal for inspecting edge accuracy and the uniformity of the selection itself with regards to opacity.
 The masked area itself can be tidied up using one of the mask types.

 - Go to the Layers tool.

-- Long-press on the Mask button and select one of the following options.
+- Long-press on the Mask Visibility Settings icon and select one of the following options.

 - Always Display Mask (M) - useful when examining the mask for drawing accuracy and feathering effect.